 Question 1: What would be the biggest motivation to use the latest standards of HTML5 and CSS3?

 This can be a basic question to judge how updated the front-end developer is with the new versions of HTML and CSS.
 The expected answer would be that the new versions allow developers to add interactive graphics and media content including video and audio without the need of any additional plugins, such as Flash.
-With this, the new versions allow them to build SEO-semantic websites and deliver great cross-platform support.
+In response to that, the new versions allow them to build SEO-semantic websites and deliver great cross-platform support.

 Question 2: What are the basic steps to optimize the ‘perceived performance’ of a website?

 Every front-end developer needs to know the best practices he can follow to optimize the perceived performance of the application.
-Some of the right points would be around:
+Henceforth, some of the right points would be around:

 - Cleaning up the HTML document